create-juicey-app/juicebox/README.md

 ## Configuration (env)

 Common options (set in .env or your environment):
+- MAILGUN_API_KEY - for reports, mailgun is the service of choice
+- MAILGUN_DOMAIN - its domain for sending email (e.g. mail.juicey.dev)
+- REPORT_EMAIL_TO - reciever's email for reports (e.g. admin@juicey.dev)
+- REPORT_EMAIL_FROM - domain user (e.g. report@mail.juicey.dev)
+- TRUST_PROXY_HEADERS - security feature if you trust the proxy headers giving you right ip for the job.
+Required if you ever want to host it
+- TRUSTED_PROXY_CIDRS - linked with TRUST_PROXY_HEADERS, trusted domains / ip's in a list.
+- SENTRY_DSN - sentry link for errors.
+- IP_HASH_SECRET - REQUIRED.
+Hash secret to avoid hash lookups and get ur ip leaked
+- JUICEBOX_PROD_HOST - the juicebox domain (e.g. box.juicey.dev) only required if you put it in a website

-- MAX_FILE_SIZE — per-upload limit (e.g. 750MB, 1GB, or raw bytes)
+- MAX_FILE_SIZE - per-upload limit (e.g. 750MB, 1GB, or raw bytes)
-- JUICEBOX_STORAGE_ROOT — base directory; other storage paths resolve under it
+- JUICEBOX_STORAGE_ROOT - base directory; other storage paths resolve under it
-- JUICEBOX_DATA_DIR — metadata dir (default: data/)
+- JUICEBOX_DATA_DIR - metadata dir (default: data/)
-- JUICEBOX_UPLOAD_DIR — files dir (default: files/)
+- JUICEBOX_UPLOAD_DIR - files dir (default: files/)
-- JUICEBOX_CHUNK_DIR — chunk dir (default: data/chunks)
+- JUICEBOX_CHUNK_DIR - chunk dir (default: data/chunks)
-- JUICEBOX_PUBLIC_DIR — serve static assets from a different directory
+- JUICEBOX_PUBLIC_DIR - serve static assets from a different directory
-- JUICEBOX_PROD_HOST — canonical host for generated links when APP_ENV=production
+- JUICEBOX_PROD_HOST - canonical host for generated links when APP_ENV=production
-- APP_ENV — set to production for prod-only checks
+- APP_ENV - set to production for prod-only checks

 ## Frontend (will be deprecated)